0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

 The attack range in companies and outside these companies is very, very wide due to the many OS and software installed varieties on the terminals (_workstations, personal computers, smartphones, connected objects, etc._) and what's more in different versions from one device to another!
 {: .text-justify}

 In order to operate these attacks usually need that the users carry out an action on their system or their application "in a legitimate way" (_legitimate from the point of view of the system, the anti-virus and other means of prevention installed on the workstation._), for example activate the macros of an Excel file.
 To do so, it seeks to exploit the credulity of humans behind the machines, therefore it is quite difficult to protect themselves effectively with purely technically automated means...
-Therefore benevolent education is ,in order to effectively reduce the impact of this attack type,needed for lay users.
+Therefore benevolent education is, in order to effectively reduce the impact of this attack type,needed for lay users.
 {: .text-justify}

 In this article we will present the construction of a so-called "Watering Hole Attack".
 But first, it is absolutely necessary to understand what vulnerabilities are called **XSS** (_**C**ross **S**ite **S**cripting_).
 This will therefore be the subject of the next chapter.